Temporary Event Notices

 How to submit a TEN

-You should aim to submit your TEN at least ten clear working days before the event.
-Each notice costs £21.
+You should aim to submit your TEN with the fee of £21 at least ten clear working days before the event.

 Alternatively you can submit your TEN by post, enclosing a cheque for the fee of £21.
 Please take care to complete the temporary event notice form in full.
 Any incomplete or illegible forms will be rejected.
 You must also copy the application to Thames Valley Police at Licensing, Thames Valley Police, Headquarters (South), Kidlington, OX5 2NX and Environmental Protection at the below address.

 What happens next

 When we receive your temporary event notice, if the notice is valid we’ll send you an acknowledgement by the end of the next working day.
 You should retain a copy of the TEN for your own records.

 If you submit your form online, we will pass it on to the Police and our Environmental Health team on your behalf.